Are tired of working and taking care of your family? This ultimate guide to self-care will give you easy ways to self-care during the pandemic.

 If you are a couple, plan a self-care routine for both of you.
 Do fun relaxing activities that you both enjoy.
 It will help you build a strong trusting relationship.

-Those of you who don’t like coloring activity or think it’s challenging to your liking, check out one year of us.
+Those of you who don’t like coloring activities or think it’s challenging to your liking, check out one year of us.

-It has daily question for couple to answer.
+It has a daily question for couples to answer.
 You can use it on date nights to start interesting conversations or just use it on long boring winter days when you all are social distancing.

 Self-care at different phases and seasons of your life.

 This is also applicable to everyone in different stages and phases of life.
 Each new stage is a big change in itself and each change challenges us to leave our comfort zone.
 No wonder most of us fight any significant change in our lives.
 But, life keeps changing.
 We keep growing up and with that our roles change and our responsibilities change as well.